Boshra-Almaghthawi/Arabic_English/Arabic_English.md

 ## Need translations

-- You should be in a breakout room.
+- You should be in a breakout room.      | yajib an takun fi ghurfat aliastirahati.
-- Down the hall to the left.
+- Down the hall to the left.             | asfal alqaeat iilaa alyasar.
-- Sunday
+- Sunday                                 | Alahad
-- Monday
+- Monday                                 | Alethneyn
-- Tuesdayday
+- Tuesdayday                             | Althulathaa
-- Wednesday
+- Wednesday                              | Alarbeaa
-- Thursday
+- Thursday                               | Alkhames
-- Friday
+- Friday                                 | Aljumaah
-- Saturday
+- Saturday                               | Alsbt
-- What can I help you with?
+- What can I help you with?              | bimadha yumkinuni musaeadatuka?
-- Is there anything I can help you with?
+- Is there anything I can help you with? | hal hunak 'ayu shay' yumkinuni musaeadatuk bihi?